Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Over/Under Insights

-- Hawaii and its opponents have scored at least 59.5 points -- this matchup's point total -- only two times this season.
+- Hawaii has combined with its opponents to put up more than 61.5 points just two times this year.

-- New Mexico State's games have gone over 59.5 points in four of seven chances this season.
+- New Mexico State and its opponents have combined to score more than 61.5 points in four of seven games this season.

-- The 56.6 PPG average total in Aggies games this season is 2.9 points fewer than this game's over/under.
+- The average total in Rainbow Warriors games this season is 64.2, 2.7 points more than Sunday's over/under of 61.5.

+- The 61.5 total in this game is 4.9 points above the 56.6 average total in Aggies games this season.

 Hawaii Stats and Trends